 There was once a Rav who was wild as a child.
 When the teacher complained that he could not control this child, a Gadol commented אז ער איז ווילד, מיינט עס אז ער איז קלוג: that it means he is smart.

-Although the summer is a break from the official requirements of school, may we encourage our families and friends with positivity that they can move out of the restrictions that they/we feel constrict them with opportunities for them to shine in special ways.
+Although the summer is a break from the official requirements of academy, may we encourage our families and friends with positivity that they can move out of the restrictions that they/we feel constrict them with opportunities for them to shine in special ways.

 Have an awesome summer.